 - Would you rather be alone and completely immerse yourself in the local culture or work alongside other volunteers?

 - and what your budget is.

 - What can you realistically afford?

 These are such helpful tips for prospective volunteers!
-Can you speak to the keys to success once someone has decided on a project?
+Can you talk about what makes a volunteer trip successful?